Adora Cheung

-Adora Cheung is an American entrepreneur, investor, and programmer.
+Adora Cheung (born 1985) is an American entrepreneur, investor, and programmer.
 She was the co-founder and CEO of house cleaning business Homejoy.
 After Homejoy shut down, Cheung continued working for Y Combinator as a partner, until February 2021.

 Early life and education

 Cheung grew up in a small town in South Carolina and earned a bachelor's degree in Computer Science from Clemson University.
 She received a master's degree in Economics from the University of Rochester.
 While working on her PhD, a friend asked for programming help with his startup, so she left her PhD program to help him.
 When that didn't follow through, she moved to Silicon Valley.

 Career

 Cheung worked at Slide.com as a group product manager, overlooking multiple projects such as FunWall, SuperPoke!, and SuperPoke!
 Pets.
 After departing from these projects, Cheung and her brother joined Y Combinator.
 Together, they brainstormed several startup ideas, including Pathjoy, a platform to connect customers with life coaches and therapists, but soon abandoned the idea.
 Instead, Cheung pivoted Pathjoy's business model towards finding house cleaners instead of therapists.
 The idea came when her brother was looking for a cleaning service, but all offerings were either from expensive cleaning agencies or untested cleaners from Craigslist.
 To further reinforce the company's new direction, the name Pathjoy was changed to Homejoy.